Will Perry

 • Data protection, privacy & information

-Will is ranked a ‘rising star’ for Data Protection by the Legal 500.
-He is regularly instructed in contentious and advisory matters concerning the GDPR, Data Protection Act, PECR, ECHR Article 8, Freedom of Information Act and Environmental Information Regulations.
+Will is regularly instructed in contentious and advisory matters concerning the GDPR, Data Protection Act, PECR, ECHR Article 8, Freedom of Information Act and Environmental Information Regulations.

 Data Protection and privacy